 Exactly 100 years after two Scouts sailed on Shackleton’s final Quest Expedition the project‘s primary objectives will be: –

 - Participate as members of the crew on the Barque Europa on a voyage to Antarctica in the Winter ‘21/’22 and develop 10 Scouting Antarctica Ambassadors to promote Scouting’s strong links with Antarctica.

 - For each of the participants to carry out an Antarctic research project and present the results upon return.
 (Peace, Environment, Heritage)

 - To visit Port Lockroy base that was established by Scout James Marr and to fly a Union Flag in both London and Antarctica.
 (Heritage)

 - To unveil Commemorative Plaques dedicated to Marr & Mooney at Gilwell Park UK Scout Headquarters and at Fordell Firs Scout Headquarters in Scotland.
 (Heritage)

 - To involve the younger sections (Beavers, Cubs, Scouts, Rainbows, Brownies & Guides) in join-in educational fun activities in the form of Antarctica In An Ice Box.
-(Peace, Environment and Heritage)
+(Peace, Environment, Heritage)

 6. Hold a pre-expedition PR event for sponsors, participants and Scouting dignitaries on board a similar 100 year-old vessel at St Katherine’s Dock, on 17th Sep ‘21 and have Tower Bridge opened especially for the occasion.
 (Heritage)

-7. Attend the Devon and Cornwall Polar Society Quest commemorative event at Plymouth in Sep 2021.
+7. Participate in the Devon and Cornwall Polar Society Quest centenary event at Plymouth in Sep 2021.
 (Heritage)

 8. To have Scouting representation at Sir Ernest Shackleton’s Grave on South Georgia on 4th/5th January 2022.
 (Peace, Heritage)